Kakifrucht/HalfminerSystem/README.md

 - Modular, lightweight, efficient
 - Statistics for every player with /stats
   - Rightclick player to view some stats
-- PvP based Skilllevel System, similar to ELO
+- PvP based Skilllevel System, ELO
   - Adds level to scoreboard, colors name
 - View latency and server status with /lag
   - Information if player or server lags